root-foundation/root/README.md

 The Ledger, and all of RootFoundation’s creations, will be built upon decentralized primitives.

 Initially, RootFoundation will hold a lot of control.
 Over time, as the network matures, RootFoundation will progressively decentralize control.
-For example, early on the RootFoundation will handle reputation and fraud in a centralized way: managing complaints from users, investigating and banning/pursuing legal actions, etc. Over time, as the network matures, RootFoundation will decentralize reputation by incentivizing users themselves to accurately identify misrepresentation/fraud[^decentralized_reputation].
+For example, early on, RootFoundation will handle reputation and fraud in a centralized way: managing complaints from users, investigating and banning/pursuing legal actions, etc. Over time, as the network matures, RootFoundation will decentralize reputation by incentivizing users themselves to accurately identify misrepresentation/fraud[^decentralized_reputation].

 [^decentralized_reputation]: Perhaps something like a transparent, decentralized [community notes](https://vitalik.eth.limo/general/2023/08/16/communitynotes.html) with appropriate financial incentives.

 Such progressive decentralization will enable a rich, competitive ecosystem of ideas, companies, entities, etc. to emerge upon this tokenized foundation.
-And, users will increasingly have control and influence over all policy and decision making in the network (and how entities engage with the network) through a realtime, continuous _voting system_.
+And, users will increasingly have control and influence over all policy and decision making regarding the network (and how entities engage with the network) through a realtime, continuous _voting system_.

 ### 2. Fork-ability